njsmith/zs/doc/index.rst

   letters "th".
 Decompressing this file alone takes 30-40 minutes on a fast compuer.
 But with the same ZSS file described above, XX

-* ZSS files are **really, really fast**: Suppose we want to know how many times "this is fun" was used in a Google-scanned book in 1955 in the USA.
+* ZSS files are **really, REALLY fast**: Suppose we want to know how many times the phrase "this is fun" was used in a Google-scanned book in 1955 in the USA.
 ZSS files have a limited indexing ability that lets you quickly locate any arbitrary span of records (= lines) that fall within a given sorted range, or share a certain textual prefix.
 This isn't as nice as a full-fledged database system that can query on any column, but it can be extremely useful for data sets where the first column (or first several columns) are usually used for lookup.
 In our example file, finding the "this is fun" entry takes XX disk seeks and less than XX milliseconds of CPU time -- call it XX ms all told.
 (Turns out it was used 27 times.)
 With a gzipped text file, the only way to locate an individual record, or span of similar records, is start decompressing the file from the beginning and wait until the records we want scroll by, which again takes anywhere up to 40 minutes.
 In this case, ZSS is >XX times faster.

 * ZSS files contain **rich metadata**: In addition to the raw data records, every ZSS file contains a set of structured metadata